 Teaching online is a lucrative way to earn money while living abroad or traveling long-term.
 However, Dubai isn’t one of those places.
-Existing on an online teacher’s wage alone will not sustain you unless you have an incredible gig.
+Existing on an online teacher’s wage alone will not sustain you unless you have an incredible gig or really good practices.
 Seriously, the cost of living in Dubai puts the Burj Khalifa to shame.

 Bear in mind, most people who teach English in Dubai receive subsidized or free accommodation via their employer.
 VIPKid isn’t going to do that, and rent in central Dubai is going to set you back more than $1,600 USD (AED 6,000) per month.
 We don’t need to get our calculators out to confirm that a typical online teacher salary will not suffice in Dubai.

 If you want to teach English online while living overseas, you’re best to check out alternative destinations such as Malaysia where it’s really cheap to live. 🙂

 How to Find a Job in Dubai

 A day spent handing out CVs and smiles will not secure you a job in Dubai.
 You must apply in advance and complete the entire interviewing process while in your home country.
 You can’t rock up on a tourist visa and sweet talk your way into a school in Dubai!
 As you’ve seen, there are a heck of a lot of requirements, so you will need to factor in a couple of months.

 Assuming you have your TEFL and other requirements as listed in this guide, here’s exactly what you need to do.